mmenarini/semantiful-differentials-getty/README.md

 # Getty - Semantiful Differentials

-Getty is a tool to support Continuous Semantic Inspection (CSI) for Java projects.
+Getty is a tool to support Semantic-Assisted Code Review (SCR) for Java projects.

-### *Continuous Semantic Inspection*
+### *Semantic-Assisted Code Review*
-CSI is a process for developers to inspect behavioral changes before patching the system.
+SCR is a process for developers to inspect behavioral changes before patching the system.
 In addition to source code changes, developers are suggested to review semantic change summaries.
 Like Continuous Integration (CI) that supports effortless testing, CSI provides change summaries with little effort from developers.